Ottoman expeditions to Morocco: Aftermath

 After the victory, Abd al-Malik received a letter from Murad III offering fatherly congratulations, but expressing his disappointment at an unfinished job, as the deposed ruler, Abu Abdallah Mohammed, remained alive.
 He was the first Saadi ruler to break the tradition of not entering any bond of vassalage with a foreign entity and his letters described him as “Slave of the Great Turk.”
 He set his contingent of Turkish advisors to reshape his army along Ottoman lines.
+These events led to the strengthening of the Ottoman Empire in Morocco and it became a major threat to the Spanish Empire.

+Under Abd al-Malik, Moroccan society underwent an Ottomanization process which continued under his successor, Ahmad al-Mansur.
+He adopted Turkish clothing for himself, his subjects and his army, dressing himself like an Ottoman, he also used Ottoman titles for his officials, he Ottomanized his army as well as his administration and he spoke Turkish in court.
+He designed the entire defence strategy for his state, largely based on help from the Turkish army.
+Firepower was considerably increased, Moroccan cavalrymen were trained to manoeuvre in the Turkish style and the title “sipahi” was adopted for the mounted arquebusiers.
+Thus the Saadians followed the Turkish example by observing the equipment and the organisation of the Turks of Algiers.

 In 1578, Abd al-Malik fought a battle against the Portuguese Empire in which he lost his life.
 However, the outcome of the battle was an immense victory.
+During the battle, although the exact formation is difficult to unravel, Abd al-Malik’s army closely followed the classical Ottoman formation and implemented a variant of the Ottoman practice of concealing artillery.
 Abd al-Malik was succeeded by his brother Ahmad al-Mansur who formally recognised the suzerainty of the Ottoman Sultan at the beginning of his reign while remaining de facto independent.
 However, Ahmad stopped minting coins in Murad’s name, dropped Murad’s name from the Khutba and declared his full independence in 1582.
+Ahmad al-Mansur continued the Ottomanization process in Morocco and seems to have attributed the victory at Alcácer Quibir to the influence of the Turkish troops and officers who served under Abd al-Malik, he considered them to be the best equipped, organised, disciplined and trained on the field.